 Moving Toward NGSS: Using Formative Assessment to Link Instruction

-This short course will provide the rationale, tools, and strategies for informing
+This short course provided the rationale, tools, and strategies for informing

 instruction and supporting science learning through formative assessment.
 Through

-synchronous web seminars and asynchronous discussions K-12 science educators will
+synchronous web seminars and asynchronous discussions K-12 science educators learned about:

 - different types of formative assessment probes;